jaredlander/coefplot/cran-comments.md

 ## Version Number
-1.2.6

-This is an update that added minor features and no big changes.
+1.2.7

 ## Test environments

+- Github Actions
-- travis-ci
+    - windows-latest (release)
-    - R-oldrel
+    - macOS-latest (release)
-    - R-release
+    - ubuntu-20.04 (release)
-    - R-devel
+    - ubuntu-20.04 (devel)
-- Windows 10, R 3.4.3
-- Windows 10, R 3.5.0 (R-Devel)
+- Windows 10, R 4.0.2
-- Win Builder
-- Ubuntu 16.04 (WSL), R 3.4.3

 ## R CMD check results

 There were no ERRORs, WARNINGs other than a note to CRAN maintainers as seen below.

 * checking CRAN incoming feasibility ...
 Note_to_CRAN_maintainers
 Maintainer: 'Jared P. Lander <packages@jaredlander.com>'

-On my PC, with R 3.4.3, I sometimes get the NOTE that some examples took over 5s but I do not see this note with other versions.
+On my PC, with R 4.0.2, I sometimes get the NOTE that some examples took over 5s but I do not see this note with other versions.
 Same with Win-Builder but with fewer examples.

+## Tests

+When calling on maxLik models there is a warning about a partially matched argument.
+That occurs in the maxLik package and not coefplot, so it is beyond my control.